jlrzhen/name-generator/README.md

 # name-generator
 [View deployed app](https://jlrzhen.github.io/name-generator/)

-A web app that generates usernames based on a theme selected by the user.
+A web app that generates usernames based on a theme and options selected by the user.

 ![Screenshot of app](./src/images/nameGeneratorScreenshot.jpg)